Misconceptions about Occupational Therapy

 It is quite deceiving to go with the name ‘occupational therapist’.
 For most, it refers to professionals who find others jobs or employment.
 On the other hand, it actually means finding ‘occupations’ which determine your life roles and goals thereby giving it some sort of meaning.
 Occupations in this context would mean daily activities like work, play, education, social activities and other instrumental activities.

-For more information, ask for a free consultation today and speak with our friendly consultants about your education, career and PR pathways.
+For more information, ask for a free consultation today and speak with our friendly consultants about your Occupational Therapy Career, Education and PR pathways.